-Hatch chiles are grown in Hatch, New Mexico and are a wildly popular spicy pepper.
-They are most common in the Southwest, but they do show up in other areas of the country like here in the Bay Area!
+Authentic hatch chiles are grown in the Hatch Valley of New Mexico (hence their name!) and are a wildly popular spicy pepper.
+They are most common in the Southwest, but they also show up in other country areas like here in the Bay Area!

 I used to think hatch chiles were a specific type of chile, but I was wrong.
 Hatch really just refers to a region where chiles are grown.

-- NM #20 is the mildest of the chiles.
+- New Mexico #20 is the mildest of the chiles.